 Online Training for Educators from Cisco - Click here

-Mobile Device Management for G Suite - Click here
+Mobile Device Management for Google Workspace - Click here

 Preparing Chromebooks for at Home E-Learning - Click here

-Mobile Device Management for Office 365 - Click here
+Mobile Device Management for Microsoft 365 - Click here

 As schools are rapidly moving to learn from home and work from home models, the biggest threat to the ongoing functioning of schools is keeping cloud data safe and making data available on-demand no matter where staff or students are located.